Inspection Tags

-Our range of equipment inspection and maintenance tags, ties, labels and security seals provide comprehensive tagging solutions for many sectors, including pipeline construction, oil & gas offshore industries, as well as general industrial and construction environments.
-Our product range comprises highly-durable 500 micron polypropylene tags, lighter-weight 200 micron PET tags, flexible cable and marker tie tags, rubberised/shatterproof periodic inspection tags, easy-access equipment and kit inspection seals, as well as heavy-duty plastic and metal security seals.
+Our range of equipment inspection tags, ties, labels and security seals provide comprehensive tagging solutions for many sectors, including the lifting industry, oil & gas sector, as well as industrial and construction environments.
+Our product range comprises rubberised/shatterproof periodic inspection tags, strong nylon marker tie tagshighly-durable 500 micron polypropylene tags, lighter-weight 200 micron PET tags, easy-access equipment and kit inspection seals, as well as heavy-duty plastic and metal security seals.

-Our tags can be used for a wide variety of inspection, maintenance, warning, lock-out, isolation and returns procedures in a wide of industrial, manufacturing and construction settings.
-They are used to identify a range of equipment including valves, flanges, drains, slings, shackles, gas cylinder tanks and other equipment.
-They are ideal for periodic inspection tagging of plant and equipment to ensure appropriate safety and inspection regimes are maintained - ensuring compliance with Health and Safety legislation, including LOLER, PUWER and Working at Height regulations.
-Our rubberised inspection tags are also well suited to identify Safe Working Loads (SWL's), next inspection dates and expiration periods for all types of safety-critical lifting equipment, including lifting shackles, slings, safety nets, safety valves and so on.
+Together, our range of inspection tags can be used across inspection, maintenance, warning, lock-out and isolation regimes and procedures in industrial settings.
+Tags can be used to identify all types of equipment including valves, flanges, drains, slings, shackles and gas cylinder tanks.
+They are ideal for periodic inspection tagging of plant and equipment to ensure appropriate safety and inspection regimes are maintained, ensuring compliance with Health and Safety legislation, including LOLER, PUWER and Working at Height regulations.
+For example, our rubberised inspection tie tags are also well suited to identify Safe Working Loads (SWL's), next inspection dates and expiration periods for all types of safety-critical lifting equipment, including lifting shackles, slings and safety nets.

 Display